pytorch/captum/README.md

 ```

 More details on the list of supported algorithms and how to apply
-captum on different types of models can be found in our tutorials.
+Captum on different types of models can be found in our tutorials.

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.